uwgraphics/relaxed_ik/README.md

 http://scikit-learn.org/stable/index.html

+<b> Tutorial </b>

+For full setup and usage details, please refer to start_here.py in the src directory.

 <b> Coming Soon </b>

 Performance critical code will be moved to C++ using Boost Python to speed up the solver.
 We are currently testing these features and will push it to the central branch when it is stable.